 AI makes building faster.
 It does not make understanding optional.

 Most AI projects don't fail because the technology is wrong.
-They fail because nobody understood the work, the people, or the constraints before choosing the technology.
-80% of AI projects fail to deliver business value.
-The difference is almost always in how the work was understood before the first model was chosen.
+They fail because nobody understood the work before choosing the technology.

 Faster delivery Deutsche Telekom